 Relay of Voices

-Relay of Voices is a research expedition traveling down the Mississippi River Trail July 9-November 5, 2019, with the goal of gathering “voices” from the landscape and individual residents of the river region.
-The effort is shaped by a theory of “movement research” which uses the body as the empathetic center for listening and understanding, and it seeks to learn about how people live with water and the natural resources that surround it.
-Cultural data and geographic narratives will be gathered for future use by scientists, artists and policy makers.
+An interactive storytelling website encompassing the length of the Mississippi River with the goal of sharing and connecting “voices” from the landscape and individual residents of the River region.
+The effort is shaped by a theory of “movement research” which uses the body as the empathetic center for listening and understanding, and it seeks to communicate about how people live with water and the natural resources that surround it.
+Cultural data and geographic narratives are embedded in the project, and its use is encouraged by educators, scientists, artists and policy makers.